Click one of the headers to go to that part of the page.

 Yes.
 These all count as tangible media of expression.

-If you are just linking to it, you're unlikely to be prosecuted or sued, but it is a bad idea because:
+If you are just linking to it, you won't be prosecuted or sued, but it is a bad idea because:

 If you are showing the material in a face-to-face classroom, that is infringing and you can get in trouble.